AElfProject/AElf/docs-sphinx/tutorials/boot-sequence.rst

      "balance": "2000000000000"
    }

-Full node announce election:
+Full node announces election with admin specified in params:

 .. code:: bash

-   aelf-command send AElf.ContractNames.Election AnnounceElection '{}' -a Q3t34SAEsxAQrSQidTRzDonWNTPpSTgH8bqu8pQUGCSWRPdRC
+   aelf-command send AElf.ContractNames.Election AnnounceElection '{"value": "Q3t34SAEsxAQrSQidTRzDonWNTPpSTgH8bqu8pQUGCSWRPdRC"}' -a Q3t34SAEsxAQrSQidTRzDonWNTPpSTgH8bqu8pQUGCSWRPdRC

 By inquiring candidate information, we can see the full node is already
 candidates: